 ‘The Court’s role is not to reward an applicant, or to distribute the deceased’s estate according to notions of fairness or equity, nor is the purpose of the jurisdiction conferred by the Act the correction of hurt feelings or sense of wrong, felt by the applicant.
 Rather, the Court’s role is of a specific type and goes no further than the making of “adequate” provision in all the circumstances for the “proper” maintenance, education and advancement in life of an applicant.’

 The likelihood of a judge re-writing a will increases if the deceased made several wills throughout their lifetime, or were the head of a blended ‘modern family’ including multiple spouses, stepchildren, or ‘eligible’ grandchildren.

-Case Study: The Estate of Bob Hawke
+Case Study for wills disputes: The Estate of Bob Hawke